-5.1 In year applications are made directly to the school.
+In year applications are made directly to the school using the admission form which can be 5.1 downloaded from the Admissions' section of the school's website.
 The allocation to a Band will not apply to in-year applications.
 If a place is available and there is no waiting list, the governors will offer a place to the family.
-If more applications are received than there are places available, then applications will be ranked by the governing body in accordance with the relevant oversubscription criteria set out between 2.1 to 2.6 (with the exception of 2.2).
-If a place cannot be offered at this time, then you may ask us for the reasons and you will be informed of your right to appeal.
+If more applications are received than there are places available, then applications will be ranked by the governing body in accordance with the relevant oversubscription criteria set out between 2.1 to 2.5 (with the exception of 2.2).
+If a place cannot be offered at this time, this will be because the year group is full, i.e there are 240 or more students on roll and to offer a further place would prejudice education and the efficient use of resources at the school.
+All parents have the right of appeal against the school's decision.
 You will be offered the opportunity of being placed on a waiting list.
 This waiting list will be maintained by the governing body in order of the oversubscription criteria and not in the order in which the applications are received.
-Termly reviews and updates to our waiting lists will be made by the school.
+Regular reviews and updates to our waiting lists will be made by the school.
 When a place becomes available, the governing body will decide who is at the top of the list and they will inform the parents that the school is making an offer.
 In accordance with statutory requirements, the Royal Borough of Kensington and Chelsea's Admissions Team will be notified of all applications and offers made to/for the school.